-ENVS*3340 Use and Management of Environmental Data (University of Guelph, co-taught with Dr. Scott Krayenhoff)
+ENVS*3340 Environmental Data Analysis (University of Guelph, co-taught with Dr. Scott Krayenhoff)

 This course is focused on finding, collecting and interpreting data of the physical environment, with a strong focus on R programming.
 Students access various online databases, such as meteorological and hydrological time series, and perform and interpret statistical analysis with the data.
 Issues around calibration and data collection are explored by performing calibrations and experiments.
 Students also make a numerical simulation of a dynamic environmental phenomenon, and learn to build and query a relational database with both qualitative and quantitative data.

 ENVS*4030/ ENVS*6730 Ecohydrology (University of Guelph)

 This course introduces the emerging discipline of ecohydrology, which focuses on interactions and feedbacks between the elements of the water cycle, ecosystems and organisms.
 The emphasis is on how hydrological processes regulate ecological ones but also on the mechanisms of ecological regulation of hydrological processes – which are often ignored in traditional hydrologic investigations.
 Students learn about complex dynamics prevailing in ecohydrological systems using a blend of theory, quantitative tools and case studies.
 Students also learn to synthesize recent literature, collect and analyze relevant data from open-access databases, and perform holistic ecohydrological system analysis through a term project.